Dreambound

 4. Pass a medical examination: As a truck driver, you will be required to pass a medical examination to ensure that you are physically fit to operate a commercial vehicle.
 The examination will assess your vision, hearing, blood pressure, and overall health.
 It is important to maintain good health and address any medical conditions or concerns before pursuing a career as a truck driver.

 5. Obtain endorsements: Depending on the type of truck driving you plan to do, you may need to obtain additional endorsements on your CDL.
 Endorsements are specialized certifications that allow you to operate specific types of vehicles or transport certain types of cargo.
-Common endorsements include hazardous materials, tankers, double/triple trailers, and passenger vehicles.
+Common endorsements include hazardous materials, tanker, double/triple trailers, and passenger vehicles.
 To obtain these endorsements, you will need to pass additional knowledge and skills tests.

 6. Apply for truck driving jobs: Once you have obtained your CDL and any necessary endorsements, you can start applying for truck driving jobs.
 There are various types of truck driving jobs available, including long-haul trucking, local delivery, and specialized hauling.
 It is important to research potential employers and find a job that aligns with your interests and career goals.